Configuration Management

 4. Check the configuration files to compare, and click Schedule File Comparison.

-5. Jinja templating on Salt clients
+5. Jinja templating on clients

 Jinja templating is possible on Salt clients.
 Jinja provides variables from pillars or grains.
 They can be used in configuration files or Salt states.